christinebr/BioSim_G08_Christine_Marie/docs/island.rst

 The island is also responsible for keeping track of locations of all cells.

-The Island module
+The Island class
 __________________
-.. automodule:: biosim.island
+.. autoclass:: biosim.island
    :members: